Skip to main content

 What the Program Offers

-- Free Planting Support via educational and volunteer opportunities.
-Participate in trainings or host work brigades if desired, with support from Farm Force.
+• Free Planting Support via educational and volunteer opportunities.
+Participate in training sessions or host work brigades, if desired, with support from Farm Force.

 Program Goals